GProst/awesome-pwa/e2e/README.md

 8) To use debug level for logs, provide `--loglevel debugger`

+## Environment variables:

-9) You need to provide `--project` with the name of the project, for which you want to run tests.
+* PROJECT - name of the project, for which you want to run tests.
 Variants: `priority-book`

-## Environment variables:

 * ENABLE_VIDEO - BrowserStack will record video for all tests, not only for tests with type = `video`.
 * ENABLE_CHROME_INCOGNITO - enable incognito tests for Chrome browser